 The University of Michigan Biological Station exists on lands once occupied by the Burt Lake Band of Ottawa and Chippewa people.
 We respectfully acknowledge the original inhabitants and the descendants of the land we now manage for purposes of preservation, research, and education.
 We ask our community and visitors to respect the integrity of the land that was home to indigenous people before our state and university were established by acknowledging this history.
 This requires that our programs of research, education, and outreach focus on the connections of all people to other living things and to our land, water, and air.

 As part of our responsibility to the original inhabitants of this land and our current neighbors, we are working to raise awareness regarding the tragic and unjust burnout of the Burt Lake Village, the ancestral home of the Burt Lake Band of Ottawa and Chippewa Indians, by the Cheboygan County sheriff and a land speculator in 1900.
 The University of Michigan established a committee in 2018 to investigate the burnout and make recommendations for actions that would acknowledge this history and incorporate lessons learned from this event into our education, research, and outreach missions.
-Although the burnout preceded the establishment of the Biological Station, we now manage a parcel of forested land known as Indian Point near the site of this tragic event.
 We strive to incorporate both the natural and cultural histories of this land into our Biological Station-based course content and our public outreach activities.

 For more information, please review the following documents: